-- "Securing the WebLogic Server Host" on page 3-3 - "Securing Network Connections" on page 3-10 - "Securing Your Database" on page 3-13 - "Securing the WebLogic Security Service" on page 3-14 - "Securing Applications" on page 3-20
+- Securing the WebLogic Server Host

+- Securing Network Connections

+- Securing Your Database

+- Securing the WebLogic Security Service

+- Securing Applications

-An Important Note Regarding Null Cipher Use in SSL
+3.1 An Important Note Regarding Null Cipher Use in SSL

 SSL clients start the SSL handshake by connecting to the server.
 As part of the connection, the client sends the server a list of the cipher suites it supports.